 We can see ridesharing services like Uber and Lyft in cities like Johns Creek these days.
 With a few clicks on an app, you can call for a driver from just about anywhere.
 While this is a convenient new way to travel, auto accidents can happen.
-If you or someone you love was injured in this way, a Johns Creek rideshare accident attorney can help.
+If you or someone you love was injured in this way, a Johns Creek personal injury attorney can help.

 You may be eligible for financial recovery after your accident.
 At John Foy & Associates, we can look at the details of your accident and let you know your options with our free case consultation.
 We also will not charge you unless you receive money in your case.